DPotoyan/Chem324/_build/LEC3-Chem324.md

 ![](./images/lec3_compton.jpeg)

 Arthur Compton showed that X-rays get scattered off free electrons like elastic billiard balls.
-Applying conservation of momentum principle (previously only applied to particle like objects) it was shown that the outgoing X-rays should be of longer wavelength than the incoming ones.
+Applying conservation of momentum principle (previously only applied to particle-like objects), it was shown that the outgoing X-rays should be of longer wavelength than the incoming ones.
 This means that a moving photon hits the resting free electron and transfers some energy to get the electron moving.
-Not that this experimental result makes sense only if you think of photon as a particle with linear momentum which gets bounced off the electron.
+Not that this experimental result makes sense only if you think of a photon as a particle with linear momentum which gets bounced off the electron.

 ## Wave particle duality as universal feature of nature.

 - Light is a wave and a particle.
 An electron is also a particle and a wave.
 Is everything a wave and a particle?
 The answer is YES!
 This is what is meant by wave-particle duality.
-Sometimes we only see one side of the duality because under some conditions either wave or particle characteristics are more pronounced.
+Sometimes we only see one side of the duality because under some conditions, either wave or particle characteristics are more pronounced.

 - The wave-like and particle-like characteristics of a physical entity are inversely proportional to each other as described by the de Broglie relationship.